Kerala Electrical and Allied Engineering Company: Train Lighting Alternator Division

 This unit is in Kundara, Kollam district and is the first unit of KEL started in the year 1964, based on technical know-how acquired from EVR of France, for the purpose of manufacturing brushless alternators.

 Transformer Division

 The division established in 1969 at Mamala, about 15 km from Kochi.
 This unit was initiated with technical assistance from Bharat Heavy Electricals to manufacture distribution transformers.
-Now it is one of the major players in the transformer industry.
 This unit is one of the first transformer industry in Kerala to obtain BIS certification for distribution transformers and first few in India to get ISO 9001 certification.

 Structural Division

 The Structural Engineering Division of KEL Mamala Unit, specializes in the design, fabrication and commissioning of hydraulic gates and hoists and their regulatory utilities used in dams for power and irrigation projects.
 The expert areas of the KEL Structural Division located at the Malama unit in Ernakulam district are the design, fabrication and commissioning of hydraulic gates, hoists and their regulatory utilities for power generation / irrigation needs.